facebook pixel skip to Main Content

 Downtown San Antonio

-The San Antonio River Authority conducts weekly water quality tests of the Plaza de Fundación and publically posts the results on its website.
 The San Pedro Creek Culture Park was also built to incorporate features designed to help mitigate water quality concerns from stormwater runoff.
 Continue reading below to learn more about the bioswales and stormwater interceptors that are helping to protect the San Pedro Creek Culture Park.

 Reducing the impact of contaminates from stormwater runoff on creeks and rivers is a primary focus of the San Antonio River Authority’s watershed sustainability program.
 Through the use of sustainable development practices and green infrastructure techniques, known as Low Impact Development, pollutants such as E.Coli use native plants and other biofiltration approaches to filter these contaminants from the stormwater before it is discharged into our waterways resulting in improved water quality.
 These techniques have been used along the San Pedro Creek Culture Park; however, stormwater upstream of the park flowing into the creek, does not have the benefit of these features.